derekmerck/PERSEUS/PPG/README.md

 $$ sudo chmod splunk:splunk /home/splunk/DATA_DIR/*
 ```

+Setup Splunk with a new data _type_ based on `_json` that expects a `timestamp` field for `_time`.

-Setup Splunk with a new data source in your target folder that extracts the host name with this regex:
+Setup Splunk with a new data _source_ for the MP90 data in your target folder that extracts the host name with this regex:

 `.*-(?<host>.*).json`